-It may come as a surprise to many that the beginning of World War I has roots in Czech Republic, and only about 40 kilometers from Prague.
-Franz Ferdinand, the archduke and heir presumptive of Austria Hungary, turned a quiet, remote hunting lodge into his family’s full-time residence; he and his wife, (along with their three children) lived at Konopiště until that fateful day in 1914 that ignited World War I.
+It may be a surprise to many that the beginning of World War I has roots in Czech Republic, and only about 40 kilometers from Prague.
+Franz Ferdinand, the archduke and heir presumptive of Austria Hungary, turned a quiet, remote hunting lodge into his family’s full-time residence.
+He and his wife, (along with their three children) lived at Konopiště until that fateful day in 1914 that ignited World War I.

 Franz Ferdinand was the typical eccentric royal with too much time and money and not enough responsibilities to keep him busy.
-He became obsessed with hunting and more than 300,000 hunting trophies are attributed to him, all of which have the date, location, and species engraved on a plaque.
-His meticulous record-keeping allows historians to know exactly how many animals he killed each day and he traveled the world to hunt more exotic beasts, often under an assumed name so he wouldn’t draw attention to himself.
-He often sold the meat to local restaurants and butchers.
-Entire rooms of Konopiště are filled with antlers, furs, and taxidermied game and they stand as a testament to the bizarre influence that idleness can have on the mind.
+He became obsessed with hunting and more than 300,000 hunting trophies are attributed to him.
+Each has the date, location, and species engraved on a plaque.
+His meticulous record-keeping allows historians to know exactly how many animals he killed each day.
+He traveled the world to hunt more exotic beasts, often under an assumed name so he wouldn’t draw attention to himself.
+He sold the meat to local restaurants and butchers.
+Entire rooms of Konopiště are filled with antlers, furs, and taxidermied game.
+They stand as a testament to the bizarre influence that idleness can have on the mind.

-Konopiště is nestled in a beautiful section of the Czech countryside, but close enough to Prague to make a day trip out of your visit.
+Konopiště is nestled in a beautiful section of the Czech countryside.
+It is close enough to Prague to make a day trip out of your visit.
 Trains from Prague’s Hlavní Nádraží to Benešov u Prahy depart about once an hour and you can buy tickets here.
 Once you arrive at the Benešov u Prahy station, you can enjoy a 30 minute stroll through Franz Ferdinand’s hunting grounds and parks via Konopištská Street up to the castle.
-You can also catch the 438 and 455 buses from “Benešov,Žel.st.,” the stop next to the train station, and ride two or three stops to “Benešov, Konopiště.”
+You can also catch the 438 and 455 buses from “Benešov, Žel.st.,” the stop next to the train station, and ride two or three stops to “Benešov, Konopiště.”

 Konopiště remains an important artifact of World War I, World War II, and the Habsburg dynasty.
 Plan your visit soon!